firstandthird/load-grunt-config/README.md

-#grunt-load-config
+#load-grunt-config

 Grunt plugin that lets you break up your Gruntfile config by task.
 For most projects a single Gruntfile.js is perfect, but as projects grow, the Grunfile.js can get to a point where it's unmanagable.
-That's where grunt-load-config comes in.
+That's where load-grunt-config comes in.
 It was heavily inspired by [this article](http://www.thomasboyt.com/2013/09/01/maintainable-grunt.html).

 ##Features